Orbital magnetic octupole in crystalline solids and characterization of orbital altermagnetism: Conclusions

 \section{Conclusions}

 In this paper, we have formulated the gauge-invariant expression for the orbital MO in crystalline solids based on a thermodynamic approach.
 We have clarified the direct relationships between the orbital MO and physical responses induced by spatially nonuniform electromagnetic fields, such as the QME and OAH effects.
-Through model calculations for a minimal AM, we have demonstrated that the OAH response can remain finite even when the conventional anomalous Hall effect is symmetry-forbidden.
-These results identify the orbital MO as the key quantity governing nonuniform linear responses in magnetic materials.
-Our formulation is applicable to general periodic systems and provides a basis for exploring higher-rank multipole physics and its associated transport phenomena.
+Through model calculations, we have demonstrated that the orbital MO can characterize orbital altermagnetism, which can arise from both orbital magnetic order associated with complex hopping and relativistic SOC in conventional spin altermagnetism.
+We also found that the OAH response can remain finite even when the conventional anomalous Hall effect is symmetry-forbidden.
+These results identify the orbital MO as a key quantity governing nonuniform linear responses in magnetic materials.
+Our formulation is applicable to general periodic systems and provides a basis for exploring higher-rank multipole physics and its associated physical phenomena.